Azure/azure-functions-pack/README.md

 When uploading your files, you need to include the single `.funcpack` directory (in the Functions App root), but you don't need your `node_modules` directory.

+## Alternative when git deploying to Azure Functions

+You can set the `SCM_USE_FUNCPACK` app setting to 1, and we'll install your packages and pack them whenever you git deploy.
+We recommend git deploying into a deployment slot and then swapping to prod to avoid downtime and resource contention.
+You can learn more about how to customize deployments on the [kudu wiki](https://github.com/projectkudu/kudu/wiki/Configurable-settings#automatically-run-funcpack-on-function-app-git-deployments).

 ## API

 ```